Uvacoder/itty-bitcoin/README.md

 All the tests are e2e tests in the interest of time.
 You can find them under the `cypress` folder.

+There is a test that checks that `TinyUSD`, which is the dummy ERC20 contract deployed works.

 ## Considerations

 Task #6 of the challenge says: